Increase In Retirement Age (Along With CPF Contributions): What Employers Need To Know

 Above 70

-Employers also received a Senior Employment Credit (SEC) in 2021 and 2022.
-During Budget 2023, this scheme was extended from 2023 to 2025.
+Employers also received a Senior Employment Credit (SEC) from 2021.
 The SEC is to support firms that are employing senior workers and to safeguard the employability of senior workers.

 67 and above (in 2021 and 2022)